Search Results for

 Note

-Please note that time cockpit has no rules for automatic expiration of vacation entitlements.
+Time cockpit has no rules for automatic expiration of vacation entitlements.
 You have to solve this manually by entering a negative vacation entitlement.
 For querying vacation data you can use two pre-defined lists in time cockpit:

 In TCQL queries you can calculate the remaining leave for an employee with the function RemainingVacationWeeks.